LatanaTech/retry_it/README.md

 Or install it yourself as:

-    $ gem install retryable
+    $ gem install retry_it

 ## Usage

-Include Retryable in your class:
+Include RetryIt in your class:

 ```
 class APIClient
-  include Retryable
+  include RetryIt
 end
 ```